imrafaelmerino/java-fun/docs/README.md

 **Minimalistic and Focused**

 json-values prides itself on its minimalistic and focused approach to JSON manipulation.
-With only one very small dependency, [java-fun](https://github.com/imrafaelmerino/java-fun), we've intentionally kept the library lightweight and uncluttered.
+With only one very small dependency, [java-fun](https://github.com/imrafaelmerino/java-fun), I've intentionally kept the library lightweight and uncluttered.

 - When you hit the autocomplete button in your favorite IDE, you won't be overwhelmed by thousands of unnecessary